JamiCode/Reddit-Stock-Scraper-Project/README.md

 # Reddit-Stock-Scraper-Project
-Scrape stock data from sub-related sub-reddit.
-Using the reddit API
+Scrape stock data from sub-related subreddit.
+Using the Reddit API
-# Development Status
-*Under constructive development*
-# Developers
+# Deployment Method

-*Jamike*
+Web-App